Sparrow Pointer Analysis — Inclusion AA

 SparrowAA is an inclusion-based points-to analysis.

-• Location: lib/Alias/SparrowAA
+• Location: lib/Alias/InclusionBased/SparrowAA

 • Algorithm: Inclusion/subset-based pointer analysis with constraint graph construction and worklist-based solving.